atavares2002/portfolio/README.md

 # André Tavares Portfolio (ATAVARES)

-This project was created as I was following the amazing step-bysstep tutorial provided by EGATOR available on YouTube[https://youtu.be/G-Cr00UYokU] (https://youtu.be/G-Cr00UYokU).
+Project developed while following the step-by-sstep tutorial provided by @EGATOR available on YouTube[https://youtu.be/G-Cr00UYokU] (https://youtu.be/G-Cr00UYokU).
-Thanks EGATOR for the easy to follow tutorial.
+Thanks EGATOR for sharing.

 ## Some improvements

-Hope you don´t mind I´ve added a few improvements my selfas I am trying to learn some React concepts.
-I will keep it available in my personal site as my personal portfolio.
-Over time, as i deepen my studies, I will try to improve it...
+I´ve added a few improvements and modifications my self and I will keep it available as my personal digital portfolio.

-### Where can I find Portfolio
+### Where can I find it?

 It is available at:
 Open [https://atavares.com](https://atavares.com) to view it in your browser.